 The National Manure Management Team provides manure management research findings, project updates, and information to staff and partners and evaluates new technology for manure handling, nutrient management, land application, and alternative manure use.
 The Team integrates current research and development into tools and practices for delivering assistance to livestock producers.

 The National Plant Data Team provides national and international leadership on plant information for the United States and its territories.
-The Team acquires, develops, and disseminates plant information to support NRCS and other efforts to improve the ecological health of the land.
+The Team acquires, develops, and disseminates plant information to support USDA, NRCS and other efforts to improve the ecological health of the land.
 The Team maintains the PLANTS Database to support a variety of conservation activities.

 The National Soil Health and Sustainability Team specializes in soil health training for NRCS employees, conservation partners, farm groups, and farmers; developing educational materials and field demonstrations highlighting conservation practices that improve soil health; and working with state soil health specialists to incorporate soil health concepts into conservation programs.
-Join our Soil Health mailing list.